 Our blog this week looks at the question on some people’s minds at present.
 Should their next road bike have conventional rim brakes or be disc brakes equipped following the path of MTB and hybrid bicycles.
+So should you buy a road bike with disc brakes?

 Currently disc brakes are banned at UCI sanctioned competitions over concerns of differing braking capabilities being applied through the field.
 There is some additional noise on the rotors causing additional injuries in high speed crashes than conventional brakes.
 Lots of journalists believe it is only a matter of time before this decision is changed and we see these bikes throughout the peloton.